Simple binning algorithm and SimDec visualization for comprehensive sensitivity analysis of complex computational models: Testing the simple binning approach

 To demonstrate the efficacy of the simple binning approach in capturing second-order effects, we examine the simple toy model presented in the seminal sensitivity analysis textbook by \cite{saltelli2004sensitivity}.
 At the heart of the toy model are summations and multiplications which are basic operations in any computational model.
 The model equation and the input distributions are as follows:

 where \(P_s \sim\ N(0; 4)\), \(P_t \sim\ N(0; 2)\), \(P_j \sim\ N(0; 1)\), \(C_s \sim\ N(250; 200)\), \(C_t \sim\ N(400; 300)\), and \(C_j \sim\ N(500; 400)\).

-A side-by-side comparison of sensitivity index results obtained by Sobol' approach as reported in (\citealp{saltelli2004sensitivity})\ and the new simple binning method are presented in Table \ref{table:portfolio}.
+The mainstream evaluation of Sobol' sensitivity indices is based on the proposed by Saltelli et al. estimator (\citealp{saltelli2002making, saltelli2010variance}) and open-sourced in the Python library for sensitivity analysis SALib.
+A side-by-side comparison of Sobol' sensitivity index results obtained by the Saltelli implementation (\citealp{saltelli2002making}) as reported in (\citealp{saltelli2004sensitivity})\ and the new simple binning method are presented in Table \ref{table:portfolio}.

-Table \ref{table:portfolio} demonstrates that the simple binning method produces meaningful sensitivity indices close to Sobol' indices.
-However, the simple binning method used only 1000 model evaluations, while 21000 data points were required to compute the Sobol' indices.
+Table \ref{table:portfolio} demonstrates that the simple binning method produces meaningful sensitivity indices close to the Saltelli implementation of the Sobol' indices (\citealp{saltelli2002making}).
+However, the simple binning method used only 1000 model evaluations, while 21000 data points were required to compute the Saltelli measure.
 The number of bins used was ten for first-order effects and three for second-order effects.

 The indices produced by both approaches in Table \ref{table:portfolio} are based on limited model evaluations with simple random sampling.
 Because different simulation runs can generate to some degree different datasets, we repeated the exercise 1000 times to ascertain how stable the index estimations were.
-Figure \ref{fig:port_norm} provides a comparison of the results obtained with 10K and 1K model evaluations with the simple binning approach, respectively, contrasted by Sobol' indices computed on an efficient quasi-random (Sobol' sequence) sampling of the size 1792 (14 different simulations required for 6 inputs variables, 128 points each).
-The simple binning approach even based on a smaller 1K sample produces more accurate estimates than Sobol' indices.
-A larger sample narrows the deviations in sensitivity indices estimation even further.
+Figure \ref{fig:port_norm} provides a comparison of the results obtained with the Saltelli implementation and the simple binning method for two sampling sizes.
+The sample size for the Saltelli implementation is dependent on the number of inputs analyzed $K$ and the specificity of the approach of fixing factors in the simulation matrices following the equation $N = n (2K+2)$, where $n$ should be a power of two.
+The two sample sizes chosen are $N = 128(2*6+2)=1792$ and $N=1024(2*6+2)=14336$.
+The simple binning approach produces more accurate estimates than the Saltelli implementation, even if the larger sample for the latter is contrasted with the smaller sample for the former.